lidalei/DataflowTemplates/v2/pubsub-binary-to-bigquery/docs/PubSubProtoToBigQuery/README.md

     the proto schema. "false" to convert the names to lowerCamelCase.
 This will determine the field names for the BigQuery table and input to the JavaScript UDF.
 (Default: "false")
-*   bigQueryTableSchemaPath: GCS path to BigQuery schema file.
-For example, gs://MyBucket/bq_schema.json.
-If this is not set, then the schema is inferred from the Proto schema.
 *   javascriptTextTransformGcsPath: GCS path to JavaScript UDF file.
 For example, gs://MyBucket/udf.js.
 *   javascriptTextTransformFunctionName: Name of the JavaScript UDF function.